grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 **Challenge:** "I want an alert sent to me every time both conditions for time travel are met: when the velocity of a vehicle reaches 88 miles per hour and an object generates 1.21 jigowatts of electricity."

-Let's assume we are tracking this data.
+Let's assume we are tracking this data in InfluxDB and Grafana.
 Let's also assume that each of the above data sources comes from different buckets.
 How do we alert on this?
 How do we use Grafana and Flux to alert on two distinct conditions originating from two distinct data sources?

 Like we did in example 1, let's first mock up our queries.
 Our query for our vehicle data is very similar to our last query.
 We use a `from()`, `range()`, and a sequence of `filter()` functions.
 We then use `AggregateWindow()` and `yield()` to narrow our data even more.
 In this case, the result is a time series tracking the velocity of our 1983 DeLorean: